ngundotra/additional-accounts-request-transfer-spec/README.md

 This account was included for Token* compatability.
 This account is meant to be your implementing program's program id, so calling programs know which program to execute.
-Or, it can be used as a token* `Mint` account, which allows programs to decide if they need to execute a token* CPI or a `ProgramTraitTransferV1`.
+Or, it can be used as a token* `Mint` account, which allows programs to decide if they need to execute a token* CPI or an interface-compliant "transfer".

 # Instructions